 1. Regular soda

-Soda takes the top spot on the ADA’s list of drinks to avoid.
-On average, one can has a whopping 40 grams of carbohydrates and 150 calories.
-This sugary drink has also been linked to weight gain and tooth decay, so it’s best to leave it on the store shelf.
-Instead, reach for fruit-infused water or tea.
+Soda takes the top spot on the list of drinks to avoid.
+On average, 1 can has a whopping 40 grams of sugar and 150 calories, according to the ADA.

 2. Energy drinks